RileyLeff/coolslides/docs/DEMO.md

 What to check:
 - Navigate with arrow keys; fragment animations should work.
 - Go to the slide “Live Poll Demo”.
 The `cs-poll` widget is loaded dynamically when visible (`defer="visible"`).
 You should see the widget appear only when this slide is active.
+ - Try editing a slide TOML or theme CSS; you should see a brief “Reloading…” overlay, and the page refreshes automatically.

+### Rooms sync demo (multi-client)

+- Open the deck in two windows or devices using the same room id, e.g., append `?room=mydemo` to the URL in both tabs.
+- Navigating in one tab emits `slide:change` over WebSocket rooms; the other tab follows automatically.
+- Change the room id to isolate different audiences (e.g., `?room=team1`).

 ## 3) Validate the deck